Henriette Louise de Bourbon

 Henriette Louise de Bourbon (Henriette Louise Marie Françoise Gabrielle; 15 January 1703 – 19 September 1772) was a French princess by birth and a member of the House of Bourbon.
 She was the abbess of Beaumont-lès-Tours Abbey.

 Biography

 Early life

-Henriette Louise was born at the Palace of Versailles on 15 January 1703, the seventh child and fifth daughter of Louis III de Bourbon, Prince of Condé and his wife, Louise-Françoise de Bourbon.
-Henriette Louise's father was a grandson of le Grand Condé, and her mother was the eldest surviving legitimised daughter of King Louis XIV of France and his mistress, Madame de Montespan.
+Henriette Louise was born at the Palace of Versailles on 15 January 1703, the seventh child and fifth daughter of Louis III, Prince of Condé and his wife, Louise-Françoise de Bourbon.
+Henriette Louise's father was a grandson of le Grand Condé, and her mother was the eldest surviving legitimised daughter of King Louis XIV and his mistress, Madame de Montespan.
 Henriette Louise grew up at Fontevraud Abbey.
 She was one of nine children.

 She acquired the lands of Montond in 1710, but sold them to her sister Louise Anne in 1732.

 Marriage negotiation

 In 1725, Henriette Louise as well as her sister Élisabeth Alexandrine was on a list of potential brides presented to King Louis XV.
 Her name had been placed on the list by her brother, the Duc de Bourbon, who was Louis XV's chief minister.
 Along with his mistress, Madame de Prie, the duke wanted to make his sister the queen in the hopes of being able to influence the young king.
 Henriette Louise, however, did not want to marry at all, saying that she instead wanted to become a nun like her cousin Louise Adélaïde d'Orléans.

 She was one of the final four seriously considered candidates when the original list of 99 princesses was first reduced to seventeen and then to four, leaving her and her sister alongside Anne, Princess Royal and Princess of Orange and Princess Amelia of Great Britain as the final alternatives—and when the two British princesses were removed from the list because of religious issues, she and her sister became the only two remaining candidates.

 Her brother, the Prime minister, finally recommended her before her sister, because he considered Henriette-Louise to be more attractive than Alexandrine.
 He described her as a beauty, and pointed out that her wish to become a nun was a testament of her virtue and pious nature; her age made it likely that she would be able to secure the succession by bearing children immediately, and her French nationally had the advantage that one did not have to trust a potentially less truthful foreign assurance about her looks and character.
 The Prime minister finally stated that her rank was sufficient, as she was as much as descendant of Louis XIV as was the Duke of Orléans, who stood in line to the throne.